 Withdrawal from UNT

-A student may withdraw from UNT at any time prior to two weeks before the first day of final examinations for fall or spring terms/semesters or the equivalent dates for summer sessions by making a request in the Dean of Students Office.
-For withdrawals processed prior to the end of the sixth week of classes for fall or spring terms/semesters or the equivalent dates for summer sessions, the grade of W is recorded for each course in which a withdrawn student was enrolled.
-After the sixth week of classes for fall or spring terms/semesters or the equivalent dates for summer sessions, a withdrawn student receives grades of W only for those courses in which there were passing grades at the time of withdrawal; otherwise, the grade WF is recorded.
+A student may withdraw from UNT at any time prior to two weeks before the first day of final examinations for fall or spring terms/semesters or the equivalent dates for 8 week or summer sessions by making a request in the Dean of Students Office.
+The grade of W is recorded for each course in which a withdrawn student was enrolled.

-Official dates and deadlines for withdrawing are specified in the online academic calendar at www.unt.edu/catalog.
+Official dates and deadlines for withdrawing are specified in the online academic calendar.

-To receive a refund for a parking permit, a student must return the parking permit to the Parking Office located in the Highland Parking Garage.
+To receive a refund for a parking permit, a student must return the permit to Parking Services located in the Highland Parking Garage.

 So that students can more adequately prepare for their final examinations, the University of North Texas (UNT) sets aside days preceding final examinations during which no new material may be disseminated and extracurricular and organizational activities are suspended.